uiuc-ling-cl/uiuc-ling-cl.github.io/ling446/syllabus.md

 #### Penalty-free late days

 It is understood that illness and other extraordinary events do occur from time to time.
-In order to accommodate such extraordinary events, students will be allotted a budget of four (4) penalty-free late days for which no late penalty will be assessed for lab exercises and homework assignments. **Penalty-free late days are intended to accommodate unforeseeable extraordinary events, not poor planning or poor time management.**
+To accommodate such extraordinary events, students will be allotted a budget of four (4) penalty-free late days, during which no late penalty will be assessed for lab exercises and homework assignments. **Penalty-free late days are intended to accommodate unforeseeable extraordinary events, not poor planning or poor time management.**

 If a student wishes to make use of a penalty-free late day, the student must do **all** of the following **prior to the current assignment deadline**: